 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Vaisala reported total carbon emissions of approximately 500,800 kg CO2e, with Scope 1 emissions at about 564,600 kg CO2e, Scope 2 emissions at approximately 514,200 kg CO2e, and significant Scope 3 emissions reaching about 110,361,000 kg CO2e.
 This represents a notable increase in total emissions compared to 2023, where total emissions were approximately 455,200 kg CO2e.
-Vaisala has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 52% by 2030 from a 2021 baseline.
-Additionally, the company targets a 52% reduction in Scope 3 emissions per million EUR value added within the same timeframe.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are consistent with the reductions required to limit global warming to 1.5°C. The company has made significant strides in reducing its Scope 2 emissions, achieving a 90% reduction in energy consumption emissions compared to its 2014 baseline by 2019, primarily through the use of renewable electricity.
-In 2019, about 93% of the electricity consumed came from renewable sources, mainly wind power.
-Vaisala's commitment to sustainability is further demonstrated by its comprehensive emissions reporting across all three scopes, ensuring transparency and accountability in its climate strategy.
+Vaisala has set ambitious reduction targets, committing to a 52% reduction in absolute Scope 1 and Scope 2 greenhouse gas emissions by 2030, using 2021 as the base year.
+Additionally, the company aims to reduce Scope 3 emissions from purchased goods and services, upstream transportation and distribution, business travel, employee commuting, and the use of sold products by 52% per million EUR value added within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are consistent with the reductions required to limit global warming to 1.5°C. Vaisala has made significant strides in reducing its carbon footprint, particularly in Scope 2 emissions, where the use of renewable electricity has led to a reduction of about 90% compared to a 2014 baseline.
+The company reported that 93% of its electricity consumption in 2019 came from renewable sources, primarily wind power.
+Overall, Vaisala's commitment to sustainability and climate action is evident through its comprehensive emissions reporting and ambitious reduction targets, positioning the company as a responsible leader in the technology hardware and equipment sector.

 Access structured emissions data, company-specific emission factors, and source documents